Green New Deal ‘Tantamount To Genocide,’ GOP Congressman Says

 Republicans have expressed a lot of vocal opposition to the Green New Deal, usually arguing that the proposals would give the government too much power, but one of them has gone much further than most.

-Rep. Rob Bishop, a Republican Congresswoman from Utah, on Thursday declared the Green New Deal “tantamount to genocide.”
+On Thursday, Rep. Rob Bishop, a Republican Congresswoman from Utah, declared the Green New Deal “tantamount to genocide.”

 Bishop went on to rip Ocasio-Cortez and other lawmakers as “Easterners” who live in urban areas, and therefore have little understanding of how things work in more rural parts of the country.

 “I’m an ethnic.
-I’m a westerner,” Bishop said in a subsequent interview with Axios,when asked what was genocidal about the proposed Green New Deal.
+I’m a westerner,” Bishop said in a subsequent interview with Axios, when asked what was genocidal about the proposed Green New Deal.
 “Killing would be positive if you implement everything the Green New Deal actually wants to.”

 The comments came at an event where House Republicans, including House Minority Leader Kevin McCarthy, announced that they were sending a letter to House Speaker Nancy Pelosi asking her to hold a hearing on the Green New Deal.
 As speaker, Pelosi controls the agenda in the House of Representatives, and the new Democratic majority has established a new House Select Committee on the Climate Crisis.